gillham/speedscript/README.md

 ## Patches

 I would like to add other versions as well as various patches.
-I'm not that familiar with the patches, but now that I have the base code working I can investigate.
-The 80 column preview mode and cursor handling seem like fairly desirable patches.
+I'm not that familiar with the patches, but now that I have the base code working I can investigate. ~~The 80 column preview mode and cursor handling seem like fairly desirable patches.~~ *Instant 80* and *Easy Cursor* have been integrated.
+I'm still looking for other official (published in magazines) and unofficial patches.

 Potential patches:
  - 80 column mode for C128